Introducing the Management Console

 Capabilities by category

 For users who are less familiar with the names of the features, there is a way to explore the available features and tools by category.
 The categories have been divided into groups of features based on their business goal.
+The categories are identical to the products that are available on the LivePerson website.

 Features, tools and permissions